Tanguy-ddv/pygame-arts/README.md

 - ``introduction``: a property returning the introduction of the art.
 - ``size``, ``height`` and ``width``: properties, used to get the dimension of the art.
 - ``is_loaded``: a property returning whether the art is loaded.
-- ``total_duratio``n: a property returning the total duration of an animation, from the first to last frame
+- ``total_duration``: a property returning the total duration of an animation, from the first to last frame
 - ``index``: a property returning the index-th frame of the animation that is currently displayed.
 - ``transform()``: is used to apply a transformation to an Art, see below
 - ``get_rect()``: returns a rect generated with the Art
 - ``save(index: int = None)``: saves the Art as a GIF or as an image, if the index is provided and the art has more than 1 surface
-- ``set_load_on_start()``: a method allowing to set the load_on_start argument to True if was not.
 - ``reset()`` resets the animation to the first frame.
 - ``update(loop_duration)`` updates the index of the frame based on time and their durations.
 It will return True if the art changed since the last call (a transformation or a new frame is to be shown.)
 - ``get(match: Art, **ld_kwargs) -> Surface`` returns the current surface of the animation, and apply the transformations waiting to be applied.
-- ``copy(additional_transformation: Transformation, permanent: bool) -> Art, return a fully indendent art using the frame of the original as initial surfaces, they can be further transformed.
+- ``copy(additional_transformation: Transformation) -> Art``, return a fully indendent art using the frame of the original as initial surfaces, they can be further transformed.
 - ``reference() -> Art`` returns a dependant art.
 The original and the reference will fully share their surfaces, durations and introduction, any tranformation on one will happen on the other, however, they have independant indices.
+- ``load(**ld_kwargs)`` loads the art.
+It is called automatically at the first call of ``get`` if the art has not been loaded yet.
+- ``unload()`` unload the art to release some memory.

-- len(art) will return the number of frames in the animation
+- ``len(art)`` returns the number of frames in the animation
-- art[x] where x is any slice or int will return a copy with a subset of the arts.
+- ``art[x]`` where x is any slice or int (for example, ``art[1:9:3]``) returns a copy with a subset of the arts.

+If the surface obtain with ``.get()`` is modified later, the modification will appear only on this surface. ``.get`` has another argument, match: gamarts.Art, used to match the index of another art to synchronize animations.
+The constructor of each Art also has another argument, transformation: gamarts.transform.Transformation, used to apply a transformation in the loading of the Art.
+All Arts have a list of durations representing the time each frame will be displayed.
+They also can have an introduction, being the number of frames that it skipped when the animation loops.
+For example, an animation of a character running could be composed of 3 frames to prepare and 7 to run.
+If introduction=3, then the 8th displayed frame is the animation's fourth.

 ### All arts